741 Colonel Ledyard Highway

 to purchase Narcan in bulk.
 He went on to state that they could distribute the Narcan at

-the Farmers Market noting that about 1,000 people visit the Farmers Market each week.
+the Farmers Market noting about 1,000 people visit the Farmers Market each week.

 Councilor Saccone addressed the importance to have Narcan in your home so that it was